Abhinav271828/summer21-ISS/Wk2/03Jun.md

 Just like in if statements, the condition needs to have the `test` command or be enclosed in square brackets.

 ## Switch case
-Switch case stements have the following syntax:
+Switch case statements have the following syntax:

     case <expr> in
         case_1 ) code1 ;;